tnmch/tnmch.github.io/_posts/ALLES!-2021/2021-09-04-Amazing Crypto WAF.md

 category: ALLES!
 CTF 2021
 ---

-So last week I was able to play for a few hours with my team, once [Super Gusser](https://ctftime.org/team/130817/),  I joined Discord and found that already half of the web challenge siced :D ,  I chose this challenge as a start and my teammate [sapra](https://twitter.com/0xsapra) also joined.
+So last week I was able to play for a few hours with my team [Super Gusser](https://ctftime.org/team/130817/), once i joined Discord and found that already half of the web challenge siced :D ,  I chose this challenge as a start and my teammate [sapra](https://twitter.com/0xsapra) also joined.

 <img style="zoom: 40%;" src="https://user-images.githubusercontent.com/7364615/132334574-a2d19944-8a0e-4c2f-b549-4335e6aa067a.png" alt="main" >